alexjbuck/WebSkedsAutoChecker/README.md

 Future implementation to include:
  - Text extraction from page data
  - SMS or Email notification of schedule and front page
- - Support for quereying multiple names over multiple squadrons
+ - Support for querying multiple names over multiple squadrons
  - Possibly shifting to CasperJS to let it handle the lower-level navigation work that we don't need access to